facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 After processing, all options will be available as a dictionary via the instance attribute `self.options`.
 Options will be accessible via the keyword and will return the resolved value.

-!!! tip "Built-in validators"
+/// tip | Built-in validators
 A number of Built-in validators are provided.
 Check out [Built-in Validators](#built-in-validators) to learn more, or feel free to write your own.
+///

 ```py
 class MyBlock(Block):